List of current champions in Major League Wrestling: Men

+The other secondary title for male wrestlers is the MLW Southern Crown Championship, which is held by Joe Coffey who defeated Trevor Lee.

 The MLW World Middleweight Championship is a specialty championship, featuring matches being conducted under the company's "Cruiserweight & Lightweight division".
-It is currently held by first time champion Templario who defeated Ikuro Kwon to win the vacant title.
-Previous champion.
-Místico vacated the title after announcing his intention to move up to the heavyweight division.
+It is currently held by first time champion Kushida who defeated Templario to win the title.

 The MLW World Tag Team Championship is MLW's traditional tag team title, being contested by teams of two wrestlers.
-The current champions are The Skyscrapers (Donovan Dijak and Bishop Dyer) who defeated Los Depredadores (Magnus and Rugido) in Queens, New York at Summer of the Beasts.
-They are in their second reign both as a team and individually.
+The current champions are The Good Brothers (Doc Gallows and Karl Anderson) who defeated The Skyscrapers (Donovan Dijak and Josh Bishop).
+They are in their first reign both as a team and individually.

 Women

 MLW has one championship for its women's division.
-The title is called the MLW World Women's Featherweight Championship, which is held by Shoko Nakajima for the first time who defeated Delmi Exo at Battle Riot VII.
+The title is called the MLW World Women's Featherweight Championship, which is held by Shotzi Blackheart for the first time who defeated Shoko Nakajima.